 I certainly know many introverts who would make a similar statement to the one above, when talking about their team or their business.
 I see those statements as positive, in a business setting it’s like sharing the praise for the department/ team/ business with the whole team, not one person who likes to hog the limelight.

-Other introvert positive points will often include:
+Other introvert positive traits often include:

 - good listeners